Lallu Lal: Works

 Lallu Lal's most notable translation is Prem Sagar (1804–1810), the earliest prose in Khari Boli dialect of Hindi.
-Along with Kazim Ali Javan, he translated Singhasan Battisi and Shakuntala into Hindustani.
-Along with Mazhar Ali Vila, he also translated Baital Pachisi and Madhunal (1805) into Hindustani.
+He translated Singhasan Battisi and Shakuntala into Hindustani with Kazim Ali Javan.
+He also translated Baital Pachisi and Madhunal (1805) into Hindustani with Mazhar Ali Vila.

 Lallu Lal's original work included The Grammar of Brij-bhasa (1811), in Urdu script.
 He also authored Lala Chandrika, a commentary on Bihari's Satasai.

 In addition, he compiled Lataif-i-Hindi or The New Cyclopedia Hindoostanica of Wit (1810) in Urdu and Devanagari scripts.
 It is a collection of around 100 witty stories and anecdotes.

 Prem Sagar

-Prem Sagar or Prem Sagur ("Ocean of Love") was one of the first modern Hindi books that was typeset and published, composed between 1804 and 1810, and published in 1810.
-A translation of Chaturbhuja Misra's Braj Bhasa book, its story is based on the tenth book of the Bhagavata Purana, the legend of Krishna.
-Lallu Lal mention that book has been composed in the "Khadi Boli of Delhi-Agra".
+Prem Sagar or Prem Sagur ("Ocean of Love") was one of the first modern Hindi books that was typeset and published.
+It composed between 1804 and 1810, first published in part in 1805, and a completed edition was published in 1810.
+The book has become part of the canon of religious literature in Hindi.
+It has gone through fifteen editions.
+In the nineteenth century, William Hollings was the first to translate the text into English.
+Edward Backhouse Eastwick translated it into English in 1851 and Pincott in 1897.
+Pincott challenged Lal's language, claiming the work needed correction by Englishmen like himself.
+According to scholar Sucheta Kanjilal, this view reflected the colonial impulse to standardize Hindi.
+She argues that this colonial authority continues to dominate through the website Sacred-Texts.com which hosts Hollings' translation of Prem Sagar.
+The Sacred Texts edition of Prem Sagar unintentionally gives global access to understand, misunderstand, and essentialize Hinduism.

+A prose translation of Chaturbhuja Misra's now lost Braj Bhasha poem, its story is based on the tenth book of the Bhagavata Purana, the legend of Krishna.
+Lallu Lal mentioned that book has been composed in the "Khadi Boli of Delhi-Agra".
 The language is termed as "translated into Hinduvee from the Brij Bhasha" on the face page.

+Scholars such as linguist Jules Bloch and Sucheta Kanjilal have described Prem Sagar's role in creating a new dialect which was foundational for modern Hindi.
+Bloch writes that the "new dialect gave a lingua franca to the Hindus."
 The earliest Hindustani language literature made heavy use of Persian words, and resembled modern Urdu.
 Lallu Lal was among the first writers to use words of Indo-Aryan origin in Hindustani language literature.
-His Prem Sagar is the earliest work, whose language resembles modern Sanskritized Hindi.
-Linguist Jules Bloch describes the importance of Lallu Lal's work as follows:
+His Prem Sagar is the earliest work whose language resembles modern Sanskritized Hindi.

-Lallu Lal, under the inspiration of Dr. Gilchrist, changed all that by writing the famous Prem Sagar, whose prose portions are on the whole Urdu, from which Persian words have been throughout replaced by Indo-Aryan words… The new dialect gave a lingua franca to the Hindus.